OHDSI/KnowledgeBase/LAERTES/SPLICER/README.md

       have to make sure that both the mysql server and client have the max_allowed_packet=999M

-### To split the INSERT query into files that can be loaded in mysql
+To split the INSERT query into files that can be loaded in mysql
 $ split -l 400000 insertShortURLs-ALL.txt insertShortURLs-ALL

-# this creates files like insertShortURLsaa, insertShortURLsab, insertShortURLsac etc.
+This creates files like insertShortURLsaa, insertShortURLsab, insertShortURLsac etc.
-# These each need an SQL INSERT clause as the first line and a semi-colon at the end
+These each need an SQL INSERT clause as the first line and a semi-colon at the end

-# For all files:
+For all files:
 $ sed -i '1s/^/INSERT INTO lil_urls VALUES \n/' insertShortURLsaa

-# For all but the last file:
+For all but the last file:
 $ sed -i "\$s/,$/;/" insertShortURLsaa

-# For the last file
+For the last file
 sed -i "\$s/$/;/" insertShortURLsac

-# Now you have to start the mysql client like this:
+Now you have to start the mysql client like this:
 $ mysql --max_allowed_packet=999M -u <user> -p --local-infile

-# select the database and the source each file
+Select the database and the source each file

 ------------------------------------------------------------